Nash Equilibrium

 \[ \begin{array}{c|cc} & S & T \\ \hline S & (0, 0) & (1, -1) \\ T & (-1, 1) & (-10, -10) \end{array} \]

-Equilibria: (S, T) and (T, S).
+Equilibria: (S, T), (T, S).

-Importance and Applications
+Applications

-Nash Equilibrium’s predictive power spans multiple fields.
+Nash Equilibrium’s predictive power applies across diverse fields.

 Economics